On R List of Movie Reviews

 All in all, I'll have to see Reflections in a Golden Eye later for a re-evaluation.

-3/19: It's twelve years later, and I realize now Reflections in a Golden Eye is a bad movie.
+3/19: Twelve years have passed, and I realize now Reflections in a Golden Eye is a bad movie.

 It's just too soap operatic for my taste.
 Elizabeth Taylor overacts every chance she gets.
 Marlon Brando is angry at himself for no reason.
 Zorro David needs to stop being so blatantly effeminate.
 Robert Forster goes around and around the woods in the nude for who knows what reason.
 Julie Harris...Julie Harris...please shut up, for goodness' sake.

 Tennessee Williams had never written such trash.
 In fact, he didn't, but it's Carson McCullers of The Heart Is a Lonely Hunter fame who did.
-It's interesting that a couple of things came out of this film for Brando: his monologue with the mirror which became the genesis of "You Talking To Me?" scene in Taxi Driver and the pictures of him in uniform which would be used in Apocalypse Now.
+It's interesting that Marlon Brando's monologue with the mirror was the genesis of "You Talking To Me?" scene for Robert De Niro in Taxi Driver and that the pictures of him in uniform would be used in Apocalypse Now.

 All in all, when I think of Reflections in a Golden Eye, I think of the urine-stained cinematography.